kaifshaheemj/kaifshaheemj/README.md

 * 🚀  I'm currently working on [TREDGE (a trading Website)](http://www.rightskewfin.com/)
 * 🧠  I'm learning Machine Learning and Mathematical Stuffs
 * 🤝  I'm open to collaborating on I'm seeking to Collaborate on New Projects with others.
+* ⚡  I like to be a person, want to connect with more people with various Experiences.
+That Connection make me a Stronger to lead the future Effectively.
 ### Skills